apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-  The following example formats the `__time` column from the `flight-carriers` datasource into a string format and includes an offset of `-05:00`
+The following example formats the `__time` column from the `flight-carriers` datasource into a string format and offsets the result's timezone by `-05:00` hours.

 ```sql
 SELECT